wpswings/woo-one-click-upsell-funnel/README.txt

 = 3.1.1 - Released on 22 Nov 2021 =
 * Bug Fixes
 * Compatibility with MWB Currency switcher.
-* Compatibility with MWB Currency switcher pro.
+* Compatibility with MWB Currency Switcher Pro.
 * Compatibility with Invoice System for WooCommerce.

 = 3.1.0 - Released on 2 Nov 2021 =